taskma/Dna-mutation-simulation/README.md

 * Changing simulation parameters on settings form
 * Setting Dna length and protein sequence for organism features
-* Using real nucleotide codes of amino acid
+* Using real nucleotide codes (codons) of amino acid
 *
 *
 *